calaldees/teachingWorkshops/teacherTraining/_recruitment.md

 Reality of Teaching
 -------------------

+* It's not about _you_, it's about your students.
+They are different to you.
 * You have a degree.
 You are already into the top % of the population.
 Many of the young people you teach will not.
 * Kent has one of the highest % of Grammar schools in the country (50%ish)
     * Some people say Kent has a real class divide
     * [Grammar schools and social mobility](https://epi.org.uk/publications-and-research/grammar-schools-social-mobility/) - School Performance, Admissions, & Capacity Report 2016
         *  > we find no overall attainment impact of grammar schools, either positive or negative
-* You don't stop at 3pm and have holidays
+* You don't stop at 3pm each day and have holidays
     * The job encroaches your home life
     * There is no limit to the work you can do - you can always do more
     * You must look after yourself and allocate time for other interests outside of your job